skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/06_color.md

 ---
+layout: toolkit
-title: Color and contrast
+title: Color and contrast | Skylight Accessibility Guide
 description: "How we work with color and contrast"
+tags: [accessibility, web accessibility, section 508, guide]
 permalink: /work/toolkits/accessibility-guide/color/
-layout: toolkit-accessibility
 sidenav: accessibility_guide
+content_type: Toolkit
 ---

+# Color

 There are two main accessibility concerns for color: contrast and color dependence.
 Color contrast is the ratio of the foreground color (text) and the background color.
 Text should have a ratio of 4.5:1 or greater with the background.